 Derivatives - Foreign currency forward contracts and currency swaps are carried at fair value.
 We enter into these contracts to manage our exposure to the impact of currency fluctuations on certain foreign currency-denominated assets and liabilities and on a portion of our forecasted purchase and sale transactions.
 On occasion, we also enter into net investment hedges to protect the translated U.S. dollar value of our investment in certain foreign subsidiaries.
 We also periodically enter into fixed-to-fixed cross-currency swaps on foreign currency-denominated external or intercompany debt instruments to reduce our exposure to foreign currency exchange rate risk.
-Such fixed-to-fixed cross-currency swaps are designated as cash flow hedges.
 We do not use derivatives for trading or speculative purposes and we do not hedge all of our exposures.